MARQUEZ93/relay-entry/README.md

 ## Why RelayEntry?

-I was injured, needed to get better at Django for my job & I was annoyed by RaceRoster's high transaction costs (up to 12%!).
+I had a running injury & needed to get better at Django for my job.
+I was annoyed by RaceRoster's high transaction costs (up to 12%!).

 I launched a working alternative.
-Got a local running club in Austin, TX to successfully use it for a small race (like $1.5K in sales for a couple hundred registrants).
+Got a local running club in Austin, TX to successfully use it for a small race ($1.5K in sales for a couple hundred registrants in a team relay race).

 I'm focused on other things atm (primarily my job!) so I took it down from AWS.
-Making this public because why not?
-Any exposed keys in old commits (when the repo was closed) have been either deleted / rotated.
+Any exposed keys in old commits have either been deleted / rotated.

 ## Production Commands